jessicadturner/TrackYourCommute/README.md

-# TrackYourCommute
+# Track Your Commute

-Welcome to **TrackYourCommute**, a summer research project developed by Rhane Mercado under the supervision of Dr. Jessica Turner at the University of Waikato Tauranga Campus.
+Welcome to **Track Your Commute**, a summer research project developed by Rhane Mercado under the supervision of Dr. Jessica Turner at the University of Waikato Tauranga Campus.
 This project aims to help users track their movement patterns to better understand their commuting behaviors.

 ## Table of Contents